bonaventura-p/healthplus-assignment/README.md

 2. Give permissions and execute **healthplus-assignment/execute.sh**

-Running the shell script will first install some required dependencies and then build and run three docker containers (i.e. the services in the YAML file):
+Running the shell script will first install some required dependencies and then build and run three docker containers (i.e. the services in the docker-compose file):
 1. MSSQL is to set up the MSSQL database;
 2. Q2 sets up a python env to run the script for question 3 (*Note 2 below*);
 3. Q3 sets up a python env to run the script for question 3 (*Note 2 below*);